-The thing with your first Brazilian waxing session is that your hair is likely to be course.
+The thing with your first Brazilian waxing session is that your hair is likely to be coarse.
 Due to the pulling of thicker and deeper hair, it can be much painful than the succeeding sessions.
 It could even bleed a bit.

 If you happen to shave that area, you’d certainly feel the difference in the pain level.